Which city is cheaper, Raleigh or Atlanta?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Atlanta as well as Raleigh.
-Also, most visitors come to Raleigh for the family-friendly experiences during these months.
+Many visitors come to Atlanta in the summer for the city activities and the family-friendly experiences.
+Also, most visitors come to Raleigh for the city activities and the family-friendly experiences during these months.

 Atlanta is around the same temperature as Raleigh in the summer.
-The temperature in Atlanta is usually 82°F (28°C) in July, and Raleigh stays around 79°F (26°C).
+The daily temperature in Atlanta averages around 82°F (28°C) in July, and Raleigh fluctuates around 79°F (26°C).

 The sun comes out a lot this time of the year in Raleigh.
 People are often attracted to the plentiful sunshine in Atlanta this time of the year.
 In the summer, Atlanta often gets around the same amount of sunshine as Raleigh.
 Atlanta gets 271 hours of sunny skies this time of year, while Raleigh receives 259 hours of full sun.